 Yes.
 There are several methods which can be used to model induction hardening with the DANTE Heat Treatment Simulation software.

 Yes.
 The phase transformation models can properly account for the transition of martensite to tempered martensite.
 The mechanical model can account for the mechanical property differences between martensite and tempered martensite.
 The mechanical model can also account for the relaxation of residual stress as carbides precipitate out of the martensite matrix.

 The tempering model is currently limited to low temperature furnace tempering.
 Work is currently under way to develop a high temperature tempering model for secondary hardening steels, as well as a model for the fast heating rate, short time induction tempering process.
 These models should be available in early 2019.

-Understanding the heat treatment process being model is of critical importance.
-Although the material properties determine the material response to a given treatment, describing the given treatment in terms of boundary conditions drives the response.
+Understanding the heat treatment process being modeled is of critical importance.
+Although the material properties determine the material response to a given treatment, describing the given treatment in terms of boundary conditions drives the heat treatment simulation response.
 The most critical piece of processing data needed is not given on a machine display, but must be determined from experiments for the greatest level of accuracy: The thermal boundary condition.
 The most common form of a thermal boundary condition is expressed as a heat transfer coefficient (HTC).
 The HTC can be determined from solving the inverse heat transfer problem using a finite element model and experimental data.
 Other important process data is temperatures and times for each step of the process.
 All of this data must be known, or determined, for each of the processing steps; preheat, austenitizing, quenching, deep freezing, tempering, and any transfers involved.